kaziridwan/ender3-ultra/README.md

 #### Random tip if you are using BTT Eddy
 Please ensure that your cable isn't coiled or any coiled cable is nearby.
 The Eddy comes with a rather long cable, don't coil it up for cable management; it creates Electro-Magnetic noise, and causes a frequent disconnects from Eddy.
 If possible cut it short and resolder the cable socker (its easier to resolder the JST end).

+#### Thoughts on future upgrades
+The printer seem to be future proofed because of usage of many open/ community approved parts used in the build.
+Definitely this printer can be updated with MMU and other optional toolheads like, Laser / CNC/ Plotter / Cutter, but all those seem to be fairly unnecessary upgrades for this printer.
+I didn't even bother to upgrade the Y axis V-Wheels to linear rails, because it doesn't help much.
+The main philosophy of this mod, is to make a highly reliable workhorse of a 3d printer, that requires low maintenance; and that has been pretty much achieved.
+Any additions that diminish the reliability or maintenance will not be considered.

 ## Past Mods